site search by freefind |

 "This is the third time I am coming to you.
 In the mouth of two or three witnesses shall every word be established."
 2 Cor.
 13:1

-This can be applied to two ways.
+This can be applied in two ways.
 First, we can look at the first mention of the word in the Book we are studying.
 Second, we can look at the first time the word is mentioned in the Bible as a whole.
 Looking at the first time it is mentioned in the Bible as a whole gives a more complete picture.
 Keep in mind that the first time a word is mentioned in English may not be the first time the Hebrew or Greek word was used.
 To be sure you are seeing the first time an original word is mentioned, look up the Hebrew/Greek word in the Strong’s concordance.
-See what other ways it has been translated and then look up those words to see when it is first mentioned.
+See what other ways it has been translated, and then look up those words to see when it is first mentioned.
 When looking for the first mention of a Greek word, you may also want to find the equivalent Hebrew word and see where it is first mentioned to follow the concept from the beginning.
-To find the equivalent Hebrew word look in the Hebrew section of the word you have looked up.
-Find which Hebrew word is closest in definition to the Greek word and find the first mention for that word.
+To find the equivalent Hebrew word, look in the Hebrew section of the word you have looked up.
+Find which Hebrew word is closest in definition to the Greek word, and find the first mention of that word.

-Dictionaries are great, but sometimes there are many definitions, sometimes the word is used differently in the Bible than elsewhere.
+Standard dictionaries are great, but sometimes there are many definitions, and sometimes the word is used differently in the Bible than elsewhere.
 For example, what does love mean?
-When we put our definition of love into the Bible we often twist Scripture.
-We need to find out what the Bible means by the word “love” in order to understand Biblical teaching.
-To understand what the Bible means by a word, we have to study how the Bible uses a word [more on that in Word Study].
-In discovering what the Bible means by its usage of a word, we need to look at the first time it is used.
+When we put our personal definition of love into the Bible, we often twist Scripture.
+We need to find out what the Bible means by the word “love” to understand Biblical teaching.
+We will look at this in more detail when we do a Word Study.

 For example, some quote Matt.
 5:17 - "Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfill."
-They say that Jesus did not destroy the law but that "fulfill" means that He kept it and then abolished it.
+They say that Jesus did not destroy the law, but that "fulfill" means that He kept it and then abolished it.
 According to them, the law is no longer in effect.

 Are they using the word "fulfill" correctly?
-If we look at the first time it is used in the Bible we find it used in Gen. 29:27 and Job 39:2.
+If we look at the first time it is used in the Bible, we find it used in Gen. 29:27 and Job 39:2.
 [Many feel Job was the first book of the Bible written.]
-In both cases we see the word used in the sense of completing something, not abolishing it.
+In both cases, we see the word used in the sense of completing something, not abolishing it.

 1. Choose one of your Key Words from your Book Survey.
 Find out where that word was first used in the Bible and the New Testament.
 Look at the different ways in which the word has been translated.
-Follow through the context of different passages where the word is used and record what it means in those passages.
+Follow through the context of other passages where the word is used and record what it means in those passages.
 If the word has a lot of references, choose about 10 references to examine.

 2. Continue with your daily reading/memorizing program.